Solly Msimanga: 2024 Gauteng premiership campaign

 On 13 September 2023, DA leader John Steenhuisen announced Msimanga as the party's Gauteng premier candidate for the 2024 provincial election.
+The ruling ANC lost their majority in the election, but still remained the largest party.
+The DA remained the second largest party, winning two more seats.
+On 14 June 2024, the DA voted to re-elect Lesufi as part of a coalition agreement.
+The party withdrew from the coalition on 3 July 2024 after saying that Lesufi's offer made to them was unfair and unreasonable and took up the position as official opposition with Msimanga remaining as the leader of the opposition.

+Federal Chairperson of the Democratic Alliance: 2026–present

+On 27 February 2026, Msimanga announced his candidacy for Federal Chairperson of the DA, ahead of the party's Federal Congress in April.
+He was elected to the position at the party's Federal Congress on 12 April 2026, defeating the incumbent Ivan Meyer.
+Msimanga has said that he would remain as Provincial Leader until the next provincial congress.

 Personal life

 He married Monde Msimanga in 2006.
 They had two children named Amogelang and Aobokwe.
 Solly and Monde worked together on the charity organisation named “Make Somebody’s Christmas a Merry One”.
 The project donates groceries to disadvantaged families.
 The couple later divorced before Monde died in June 2022.
+In 2024, Msimanga married again.

 Sexual harassment allegation

 In October 2020, DA MPL Nkele Molapo filed a sexual harassment case against Msimanga.
 Msimanga denies the allegation and says that he is willing to take a lie detector test to prove his innocence.
 He has also responded by opening a crimen injuria case against Molapo.

 2021 assault

 On 6 May 2021, Msimanga was assaulted by an unidentified man while visiting his cousin in Benoni, Gauteng.
 The man was a business partner of Msimanga's cousin and claimed that Msimanga owed him R1,4 million.
 The man later apologised and said that it was a "misunderstanding" and that no money is owed.
 The DA welcomed the man's arrest.